Setup file storage in your company's SharePoint tenet

 - Have your OneTeam Company Administrator sign in to OneTeam.

-- Go to Company Settings (located under the Account Menu in the top right of the page) and find the Office 365 tab.
+- Go to Company Settings (located under the Account Menu in the top right of the page) and select Microsoft 365 under the Services tab.

-- Click on either the 'Select GCC High' or 'Select Commercial' button depending on where your Office 365 tenant is hosted.
+- Click on either the 'Select Government (GCC High)' or 'Select Commercial' button depending on where your Microsoft 365 tenant is hosted.

 - Click the 'Continue' button to authorize OneTeam to store documents.

-- Have your Office 365 Global Administrator login and click the 'Accept' button.
+- Have your Microsoft 365 Global Administrator login and click the 'Accept' button.

 - Once the checks have completed, click the 'Continue' button to migrate your documents to SharePoint Online.
 Note: This step may take several minutes depending on the number of documents your company currently stores in OneTeam.